gavinband/qctool/README.txt

 > qc-tool -g file#.gen

+Statistic file options:
+  -sample-statistics <a>: Comma-seperated list of statistics to calculate in samplestat file.
+       -sample-stats <a>: Output sample-wise statistics to the given file.
+     -snp-statistics <a>: Comma-seperated list of statistics to calculate in genstat file.
+          -snp-stats <a>: Output snp-wise statistics to the given file.

-Sample-filtering options:
+SNP filtering options:

--heterozygosity  		: Filter out samples with heterozygosity outside the inteval [a,b], where a and b are the first and second supplied values.
--sample-missing-rate  	: Filter out samples with missing data rate greater than the value specified.
-Note that a full-genome set of GEN files must be supplied..
+               -hwe <a>: Filter out SNPs with HWE p-value less than or equal to the value specified.
+           -maf <a> <b>: Filter out SNPs whose minor allele frequency lies outside the interval [a,b].
--sample-excl-list  	: Filter out samples whose sample ID lies in the given file (which must contain a list of whitespace-separated strings).
+     -snp-excl-list <a>: Filter out SNPs whose SNP ID or RSID lies in the given file.
--sample-incl-list  	: Filter out samples whose sample ID does not lie in the given file (which must contain a list of whitespace-separated strings).
+     -snp-incl-list <a>: Filter out SNPs whose SNP ID or RSID does not lie in the given file.

-Snp-filtering options:

--hwe  : Filter out SNPs with HWE exact test statistics less than or equal to the value specified..
--maf  : Filter out SNPs whose minor allele frequency lies outside the interval [a,b], where a and b are the first and second supplied values..
+  -snp-interval <a> <b>: Filter out SNPs with position outside the interval [a,b].
--snp-missing-rate  : Filter out SNPs with missing data rate greater than or equal to the value specified..
+  -snp-missing-rate <a>: Filter out SNPs with missing data rate greater than or equal to the value specified.

+Sample filtering options:
+   -heterozygosity <a> <b>: Filter out samples with heterozygosity outside the inteval [a,b].
--snp-excl-list  : Filter out SNPs whose SNP ID or RSID lies in the given file (which must contain a list of whitespace-separated strings).
+     -sample-excl-list <a>: Filter out samples whose sample ID lies in the given file.
--snp-incl-list  : Filter out SNPs whose SNP ID or RSID does not lie in the given file (which must contain a list of whitespace-separated strings).
+     -sample-incl-list <a>: Filter out samples whose sample ID does not lie in the given file.
--snp-interval  : Filter out SNPs with position outside the interval [a,b], where a and b are the first and second supplied values.
+  -sample-missing-rate <a>: Filter out samples with missing data rate greater than the value specified.

 Other options:

--force :	Proceed even if there are warnings.
+  -diagnose-sample-filter: Print diagnostic information about each filtered out sample.
+     -diagnose-snp-filter: Print diagnostic information about each filtered out snp.
+                   -force: Ignore warnings and proceed with requested action.

 Note: qc-tool will emit a warning and quit if it thinks the options supplied don't make sense.
 To override this, use the -force option.